 An example of this is recent graduate Victoria Meuse '22, who was able to advance to a teaching position with the help of her bachelor's degree.
 Meuse is a military spouse, and during the pandemic and her husband's deployment, she homeschooled her oldest daughter.
 This experience inspired her to continue teaching, and now with her degree, Meuse is starting a new role at her children's elementary school.

-Meuse knows her bachelor's degree in psychology has helped her better understand her work, and she now wants to earn a master's.
+Meuse's bachelor's degree in psychology has been beneficial in her work, and she now wants to earn a master's.

 4. Prepare for the Future

 You can also gain practical life skills as a college student.
 For example, you will need to meet regular assignment deadlines for each class.
 The discipline and time management strategies you learn along the way can be applied to all aspects of your life, whether you're navigating projects at work or your family's busy schedule.